 Today’s post and video are about everyone’s least favorite part about makeup- cleaning your brushes!
 In this video I show you 3 different ways that I clean mine.
 They are:

-2. An antibacterial hand soap or shampoo or baby shampoo.
+2. An antibacterial hand soap, shampoo, or baby shampoo.
+You can also use Castile soap like Dr. Bronner’s Pure-Castile Liquid soap to clean both makeup brushes and a beautyblender.
 In a pinch you could use face wash as well.

 3. Equal parts olive oil and antibacterial dish soap – This is my main method of cleaning brushes at home and you can do it while traveling if you’re staying with friends and family.
 This will clean and then condition your brushes nicely.
 Put equal parts of each together in a cup or on a plate, dip a brush in, then work the soap in to the bristles by moving it around in the palm of your hand.